FabiowQuixada/isml-linter/README.md

 - **SpacesOnlyLineRule** - Checks for lines that contain only blank spaces, i.e., unnecessarily indented;
 - **StyleAttributeRule** - Detects use of "style" HTML attribute.
 Enable this rule if you prefer style to be fully handled via CSS;
 - **TabRule** - Detects use of tabs;

+:exclamation: This rule is now deprecated, as we're working on a AST (abstract syntax tree) to validate the whole document tree validity.